Squall Leonhart: Final Fantasy VIII

 At the beginning of Final Fantasy VIII, Squall is known as a "lone wolf" because he never shows his feelings and seems unresponsive to his associates.
-His superiors including his teacher Quistis Trepe consider him challenging to deal with but respect his talents.
+His superiors, including his teacher Quistis Trepe, consider him challenging to deal with, but respect his talents.
 Squall is stoical and his taciturn nature used for comic relief.
 He is forced into a heroic role midway through the game when Cid, headmaster of Balamb Garden, appoints him the leader of the academy.
 During a late battle against Galbadia Garden, Squall has difficulty leading because of his lingering isolation.
-Although other characters try to become less reserved and Rinoa Heartilly expends considerable energy pursuing him, it takes time for him to accept the others' friendship, and fall in love with Rinoa.
+Although other characters try to become less reserved and Rinoa Heartilly expends considerable energy pursuing him, it takes time for him to accept the others' friendship and fall in love with Rinoa.
 Later in the game, Squall becomes more comfortable in a leadership role, especially when he must fight Ultimecia.

 Throughout the game, Squall has a rivalry with Seifer Almasy.
-The two characters scar each other at the beginning but later they are supposed to cooperate; they still quarrel, however.
-Although Seifer later allies with the Sorceress, requiring Squall to fight him several times, Squall still feels a camaraderie with Seifer.
+The two characters scar each other at the beginning, but later are supposed to cooperate; despite this, they still quarrel.
+Although Seifer later allies with Edea and Ultimecia, requiring Squall to fight him several times, Squall still feels a camaraderie with Seifer.

 According to flashbacks during the game, Squall grew up in an orphanage with the other playable characters, except Rinoa.
 The orphans were cared for by Edea; although Squall remembers little about his past, he becomes an emotionally detached, cynical, and introverted boy whose goal is to go through life without emotional ties or dependence.
-He gradually warms and his detachment from his companions is later revealed to be a defensive mechanism to protect himself from the emotional pain he suffered when he and his older sister were separated.
+He gradually warms up to others, and his detachment from his companions is later revealed to be a defensive mechanism to protect himself from the emotional pain he suffered when he and his older stepsister were separated.

 After Ultimecia is defeated, the time and space she had absorbed begin to return to normal, pulling Squall's comrades back into their places in the timeline while Squall returns to the orphanage and meets a younger Edea.
 Squall plants the ideas for Garden and SeeD in her mind, creating an origin paradox; Squall must become the leader of Balamb Garden so he can pass its version of SeeD tradition to Edea, who teaches them to her husband Cid, who co-founds Balamb Garden, which admits Edea's orphans—including Squall.